 the China Project

 The China Project is the most comprehensive epidemiological study ever undertaken on the links between diet and disease.
-This is an ongoing joint venture between Oxford and Cornell Universities which started in 1983.
+This is a joint venture between Oxford and Cornell Universities with Chinese collaboration which started in 1983.

-The study protocols and data sheets linked below are updated as the study continues.
-The data can be downloaded and interrogated in a stats program or spreadsheet.
-It provides ongoing opportunities for study and research.
-A number of papers are already written drawing on the data.
+The study protocols and data sheets are updated as the study continues and can be downloaded and interrogated in a stats program or spreadsheet.
+The data provides ongoing opportunities for any one to research.
+Many papers are written drawing on it.

 the China Study

-The China Project is popularised in “The “China Study “co-authored by one of the principal researchers.
-Drawing on the extensive data from the China Project and other research the authors outline the epidemiological and physiological evidence for the links between the consumption of animal products and diseases including cancers, diabetes, osteoporosis, cardiac and autoimmune diseases.
+The China Project is popularised in the book “The “China Study“ o-authored by one of the principal researchers.
+Drawing on data from the China Project and other research the authors outline the epidemiological and physiological evidence for the links between the consumption of animal products and diseases including cancers, diabetes, osteoporosis, cardiac and autoimmune diseases.
 Particularly in the USA where the rate of diseases of affluence is the highest in the world.

 Autoimmune diseases are increasing rapidly in industrialised countries.
 Sufferers typically experience more than one.
 For example arthritis, Lou Gehrig's Disease(ALS), Crohn's, Parkinson's, Alzheimer's, fibromyalgia, systemic lupus, scleroderma, Type1 diabetes, Chronic Fatigue Syndrome(CFS) and endometriosis.
 Most of these diseases are significantly associated with presence of dairy protein antibodies.
 Withdrawal of dairy products from the diet often brings improvement.